FEAM Begins Construction on Small-Scale Boron Facility

 The Salt Wells Projects is situated in Nevada’s Clayton Valley, which is notable given its status as one of its premier lithium-producing regions.
 Despite this, little exploration work has been done at these sites.
 As of July 2020, 5E had postponed its spending plans on the project by 2022 to focus its assets on commercializing and expanding operations at Fort Cady.

-5E Advanced Materials owns both Fort Cady and Salt Wells, though the former will be the company’s focus in the near future.
+5E Advanced Materials owns Fort Cady and Salt Wells, though the former will be the company’s focus shortly.